Colleges and Schools > Hobby School of Public Affairs

 The CPP is dedicated to providing scientific, non-biased data and analysis to public officials, business professionals, community leaders and others through an interdisciplinary approach with particular emphasis on unifying case-study, formal/mathematical modeling, and applied statistics and experiments.
 Research work teams include faculty from a variety of disciplines and universities as well as staff and students.
 These research teams focus on a diverse array of important public policy and academic issues while archiving data, conducting statistical analysis, using experiments and computer simulations, and developing working papers.
 The issue may be transportation, energy, elections, or a myriad of others but the approach will always use objective methods of analysis.

 The Hobby School’s Survey Research Institute (SRI) conducts ongoing public opinion polling.
 Since its inception within the Center for Public Policy in 1981, SRI has provided polling data for local media such as the Houston Chronicle, KHOU, and KUHF as well as for local, regional, and state public and private sector entities.

 The Empirical Implications of Theoretical Models (EITM) Summer Institute at UH was established in 2012.
 The two-week institute teaches the three-step EITM framework inspired by the National Science Foundation to establish a transparent relation between theory and test.

-The Civitas Project for the Interdisciplinary Study of Political Society and Civic Life links the analytical rigor of the social sciences with the philosophical, historical, and normative richness of the liberal arts to inform public understanding of the principles and policies of civic life.
-Civitas restores the traditional role of the social sciences and liberal arts-the “human sciences”-as the source of moral, cultural, and political renewal and as the core of the education of citizens.
+The Elizabeth D. Rockwell Center on Ethics and Leadership links the analytical rigor of the social sciences with the philosophical, historical, and normative richness of the liberal arts to inform public understanding of the principles and policies of civic life.
+The center restores the traditional role of the social sciences and liberal arts-the “human sciences”-as the source of moral, cultural, and political renewal and as the core of the education of citizens.

 Public Service Internship Programs